 Buckner 1 subunit has nine monitoring wells.
-Water levels in these wells have shown an overall net increase of 8.16 feet over the period of record.
+Water levels in these wells have shown an overall net increase of 7.0 feet over the period of record.
 The increase in the five-year rolling average is likely a result of the addition of monitoring wells in the 1980s.
-Following the 1990s, the five-year rolling average declined until 2008 when it increased 0.45 feet and increased again in 2009 another 0.52 feet.
-It continued to increase 1.25 feet in 2010.
-Most of the water levels increased in 2007 and 2008, but declined in 2009.
-All water levels increased in 2010 (Figure 9).
+Following the 1990s, the five-year rolling average declined until 2008 when it began to increase and continued this trend in 2011.
+Two of the nine monitoring wells increased, but the other seven decreased.
+The average change in water levels from 2010 to 2011 is a decline of 2.16 feet (Figure 9).